Back to Articles

 Sock and stocking aid

-Being able to put on socks or stockings yourself is another common goal.
+As you get older, bending and gripping things may become harder to do.
+Being able to put on socks or stockings yourself is a common goal for older people.

 • A sock aid is a lightweight aid used to pull socks or stockings onto your foot.
 A sock and stocking aid usually has side notches to hold the sock in place.